YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/call-report/call-released.md

 # Call Released

 The PBX will send a report to the application server when a call is released.
-In the report, the calling party's number will appear first.
+In the report, if the calling party releases the call,  calling party's number will appear first and vice versa.

 **Report sample:**